darius/traitor/bastiat-the-law.md

 I mind it in the spirit that animates a famous traveler.

-He arrives among a wild tribe.
+He arrives amidst a wild tribe.
 A child has just been born and a crowd of diviners, sorcerers, and empirics surrounds him, armed with rings, hooks, and bonds.
 One says: this child will never smell the scent of a peace pipe, unless I stretch his nostrils.
 Another: he will lack the